 Because I admit, I finished Jeff Olson’s The Slight Edge (this month’s Book Club book) already quite some time before the new year started.
 I just couldn’t put it down, and even though it’s not the best piece of literature in the history of the world, I’m a total convert.
-I’ll share my thoughts about the book in a separate blogpost, but some of its ideas already inspired the topic of this month (learning Spanish).
+I’ve shared my thoughts about the book in a separate blogpost, and some of its ideas have inspired the topic of this month (learning Spanish).

 A Penny’s Worth

 One of my January Learning Spanish Resolutions is to make additional efforts daily.
 To spend a little time working on my Spanish every single day, and to make that a habit.
 That resolution made me excited and terrified at the same time.
 I know myself, I’ll want to do a lot and I’ll want to do it perfectly and before I know it, I’ll spend a shitload of time doing Daily Additional Efforts that I can impossibly keep up with.

 Jeff Olson made me see this differently.
 His slight edge philosphy is largely based on the same principle of habit-creating.
 That is: repeating a certain activity or type of behavior every day in order to make it go automatic, like a habit.
 However, those activities or behaviors don’t have to be Grandiose, Impactful and Earth Shattering like my brain seems to think.
 Quite the opposite: they need to be small, seemingly unimportant, and easy to do.
 Almost just as easy to do as it is easy not to do them.
 Successful people, according to Olson, do all those insignificant things that unsuccessful people don’t do.
 And over time, those insignificant things accumulate, start yielding results and make you successful.